Druk Stars FC: 2001–2005

 The first detailed record of Druk Star participating in the top flight of Bhutanese football is during the 2001 season.
 They took part in the Thimphu League, which acted as a qualifying tournament for the main competition.
-Details are scant, although it is known that Drukpol, Druk Star, Paro and Thimpu were also involved.
+Details are scant, although it is known that Drukpol, Druk Star, Paro and Thimphu were also involved.
 Few results are known, the club drew with Thimphu and Drukpol, but lost in the final match of the competition to Paro, but it is known that Druk Stars were not particularly successful in the competition and did not qualify for that season's A-Division tournament.
 However, following the withdrawal of Phuentsholing and Chukka F.C., Druk Stars entered as replacement. they were drawn in Group B for the first stage alongside Samtse and Gomtu, beating Gomtu 5–0 in the first game and Samtse 2–1 to progress to the semi-finals.
 There they faced Drukpol on August 14, beating them 1–0 to progress to the final with Dorji scoring in the 21st minute.
 In the final at Changlimithang, they once again faced Samtse, who had beaten Thimphu 3–1 in the other semi-final.
 Again they were victorious, winning 3–0 with a goal after ten minutes from Karma Jambayang and two more in the second half from Jigme Tobgay in the 68th minute and Sonam Gyeltshen in the 81st to record their first national championship.

 Details for the following season are incomplete as well.
 Although it is known that Druk Star competed in the A-Division and that they beat RSTA and RBP 5–0 and Paro 2–0, their final position is not known.
 All that is known is that since the title was won by Drukpol, they could not have finished first.